Your browser is not supported for this experience.

 Kelowna International Airport, one of Canada’s busiest, offers daily flights from major cities, making it easy to arrive and explore.
 Accommodations range from luxurious waterfront resorts to charming bed and breakfasts, boutique hotels, and budget‑friendly stays.

-Kelowna’s agricultural roots run deep.
+Kelowna’s agricultural roots run deep, and its designation as a UNESCO City of Gastronomy reflects a deep connection between land, culture, and cuisine.
 Orchards and vineyards minutes from downtown produce seasonal delights, from cherries and peaches to award‑winning wines.
 Seasonal wine festivals and tasting rooms welcome visitors year‑round, while local restaurants and markets showcase the best of the valley’s farm‑to‑table flavours.

 Culture and creativity are part of daily life.
 The downtown Cultural District features galleries, theatres, museums, and studios, while Prospera Place hosts concerts, sports, and major events.
 Street art, live music, and festivals add colour and energy throughout the year.